samlikesphysics/stoclust/README.md

 The core of our package is currently:

-1. The three classes `Group`, `Aggregation` and `Hierarchy`, which respectively formalize the notion of a set of items, a single clustering or partition of a set, and a hierarchical clustering of a set, each in a manner that is amicable to `numpy` indexing and allows cross-referencing between subsets and supersets;
+1. The two classes `Aggregation` and `Hierarchy`, which respectively formalize a single clustering or partition of a set, and a hierarchical clustering of a set, each in a manner that is amicable to `numpy` and `pandas` indexing, and allows cross-referencing between subsets and supersets;

 2. The `ensemble` module, which can be used to generate noisy ensembles from a base